embassynetwork/modernomad/docs/how-to-run.md

   * `CREATE DATABASE modernomad;`
   * `GRANT ALL PRIVILEGES ON DATABASE modernomad TO modernomad ;`
   * (Enter USER, NAME, and PASSWORD in config)
-* LOGGING: If some debug modes are enabled you need to set a valid log file path in the setting LOGGING.handlers.file.filename
+* `LOGGING` : If some debug modes are enabled you need to set a valid log file path in the setting LOGGING.handlers.file.filename

 ### optional stuff required for payment, email, etc.